Leo-PL/nand_recovery_tools/README.md

 which were mapped to a filesystem and actually containing user data, or to remove known bad blocks from the image.

+* rotate\_blocks: Some Flash controllers do not start filling an eraseblock on logical boundary, but start with an offset, starting writing with logical page number other than zero.
+Rotation operation restores logical ordering in erase block by moving pages with logical page number 0 to the beginning of the block, by the amount of pages in Logical Page Number, modulo page count per erase block.
+Afterwards pages are arranged with Logical Page Number equal to Physical Page Number.

 ## License

 Code is licensed under GNU General Public License 2.0